 How many heat moratoriums should I expect?

 The number of Excessive Heat Warnings can vary from summer to summer.
 Factors such as limited rain during the monsoon season can impact heat relief in the Valley.
-During the monsoon season, forecasting the number of consecutive days with conditions supporting high or very high risk of heat-related illness is challenging because of cooling from rainfall and cloud cover.
+During the monsoon, forecasting the number of consecutive days with conditions supporting high or very high risk of heat-related illness is challenging because of cooling from rainfall and cloud cover.

 Following each summer, SRP meteorologists review the monsoon season, placing the weather events in the context of what is expected with climate change and urbanization.
 This is an important step toward understanding what we can expect of heat risk conditions moving forward.